Developmental Milestones for Your 9-Month-Old

 How Much Sleep Does a 9-Month-Old Baby Need?

-Nine-month-old babies typically sleep about 10 to 12 hours at night, and take about two naps during the day, usually mid-morning and mid-afternoon.
-By this stage your baby probably won’t be needing a middle-of-the-night feed, but may wake up at night if she feels anxious about where you are.
-She might suck her thumb to cope or snuggle with a comfort item such as a small blanket.
-But, if you hear her cry, go to her and reassure her that all is well.
-Of course, you should always check that your baby is comfortable and not sick, but if everything seems OK, resist taking her to your bed or turning on the light.
-The key is to calmly and consistently reassure her that you’ll be there if she needs you, and slowly teach her that she can sleep peacefully without worrying that you’re not there.
-Check out more baby sleep tips.
+If you hear your baby cry, go to them and briefly reassure them that all is well.
+Of course, you should always check that your baby is comfortable and not sick, but if everything seems OK, resist turning on the light and picking them up.
+The key is to calmly and consistently reassure them that you’ll be there if they need you, and slowly teach them that they can sleep peacefully without worrying that you’re not there.

 Sun protection is crucial for your baby’s skin.
-In the warmer months it’s natural to want to go outside with your baby, but too much time in the sun can damage skin.
+In the warmer months it’s natural to want to go outside with your baby, but always remember that too much time in the sun can damage skin.
 In fact, harmful UV rays can cause damage even in the cooler months, so these sun protection tips are important to follow year-round:

 • Aim to keep your baby out of direct sunlight between 10 a.m. and 4 p.m., when it’s at its strongest.